 Investment adviser representatives may receive brokerage or mutual fund trail commissions for the sale of securities to clients, in their capacity as registered representatives of a broker-dealer.
-This practice may present a conflict of interest as it provides an incentive to recommend investment products based on the compensation received rather than on the client's needs.
+This practice may present a conflict of interest as it provides an incentive to recommend investment products based on the compensation received.
 The Adviser monitors trading practices and regularly reviews client securities transactions to protect clients against this conflict of interest.
 Clients are advised that they are not required to purchase or sell securities through the investment adviser representatives acting in the capacity of registered representatives of a broker-dealer and may purchase the same securities or products from an unaffiliated broker-dealer.